POP // CAN // CRIT

 SHARE: Facebook, Twitter, and Instagram — use the hashtag #PopCanCrit

 POP // CAN // CRIT 2018 attendees will be eligible to receive structured continuing education learning hours.
 Continuing Education Certificates of Attendance will be issued by the Royal Architectural Institute of Canada.
+Please consult your provincial association for the specific con ed requirements of your regulator.

 POP // CAN // CRIT 2018: